coffeecore/Sonic-Pi-Music-sequencer/README.md

 | Set total patterns to play on `step` mod | `/pattern/max`       | Integer (default : 1)                |

 `/sequencer_mod` _Features in progress_ :
- - bank : play all patterns from 0 to `/pattern/max` setting
+ - sequencer : play all patterns from single mod position to `/pattern/max` setting and loop from 0
- - single : play only pattern at this position
+ - single : loop on pattern at this position

 ### Instruments (Synths and Samples)